The Ultimate Self-Care Mompreneur Gift Guide

 Then I do 15-minutes of mediation using Brain.fm and take a couple minutes to write in a journal.

-Next is always checking my Day Designer for my to-do list and what’s on deck for the day, plus checking Acuity for any client meetings or appointments (which I get for free through Squarespace!).
+Next is always checking my planner for my to-do list and what’s on deck for the day, plus checking Acuity for any client meetings or appointments (which I get for free through Squarespace!).
+I have tried so many different planners over the years, and each of them has elements that I love.
+Check out a few of my favorites on my Resources page.

 Finally, I make sure I’ve got water, usually another Bulletproof Coffee (BPC) and I put on liptstick to signify to myself that I am at work and ready to rock.